 - Computer Shop: Job oriented, individual computer skills training for residents committed to the program.

 - Medical Clinic: Students from the University of Washington offer a free clinic every Sunday for all Aloha residents and graduates.

-Applications are accepted twice a week on Wednesdays from 10 a.m. to noon and Thursday from 5 p.m. to 7 p.m.
-Please call the number in the left sidebar for the current location where applications are taken.
-Please bring a valid, legal picture ID to the application site.
+Applications are accepted twice a week on Mondays from 10 a.m. to noon and Wednesdays from 4:30 p.m. to 6:30 p.m., only at the Recovery Cafe, 2022 Boren Avenue, Seattle, WA 98121.
+No applications are available at the Aloha Inn.
+Please bring a valid, legal photo ID to the application site.